What a DPIA is, when and how you should conduct a DPIA

 It is good practice to conduct a DPIA for any major new project involving the use of personal data.

 A DPIA should be managed by taking a staged process that involves:

-If you are looking into how your organisation can fulfil its requirements or would like to speak to an expert for more details on Data Protection Impact Assessment (DPIA), why not schedule a no-commitment call with a GDPR expert today, or get a quote to understand how our value pricing makes compliance simple.
+GDPR Rep is on a mission to help every business achieve and maintain GPDR representation.
+If you are looking into how your organisation can fulfil its requirements why not schedule a no-commitment call with a GDPR representative expert today, or get a quote to understand how our value pricing makes compliance simple.